alisherbegmatov/SPD-2.3-Debugging-Techniques-Lab-main/debug_log.md

 # Debug Log

-**Explain how you used the the techniques covered (Trace Forward, Trace Backward, Divide & Conquer) to uncover the bugs in each exercise.
+**Explain how you used the techniques covered (Trace Forward, Trace Backward, Divide & Conquer) to uncover the bugs in each exercise.
 Be specific!**

 In your explanations, you may want to answer: